Office of Research on Women's Health (ORWH)

-The U.S. Department of Health and Human Services, Office of the Secretary, provides advice and recommendations to the Secretary of Health and Human Services via the Assistant Secretary of Health on issues related to ME/CFS.
-This is accomplished through coordination of the activities of the Chronic Fatigue Syndrome Advisory Committee (http://www.hhs.gov/advcomcfs/).
-The CFSAC serves as a focal point for the exchange of information about the current state of knowledge and research about ME/CFS, the impact and implications of current and proposed diagnosis and treatments for ME/CFS, and the development and implementation of programs to inform the public, health care professionals and the academic and research communities about ME/CFS advances, and partnering to improve the quality of life of affected individuals.
-The Chair of the Trans-NIH ME/CFS Working Group is the NIH ex officio member of the CFSAC and disseminates information about NIH activities and research related to ME/CFS to the committee.
+The U.S. Department of Health and Human Services, Office of the Secretary, provides advice and recommendations to the Secretary of Health and Human Services via the Assistant Secretary of Health on issues related to ME/CFS, through coordination of the activities of the Chronic Fatigue Syndrome Advisory Committee (CFSAC; http://www.hhs.gov/advcomcfs/).
+The CFSAC serves as a focal point for the exchange of information about the current state of knowledge and research about ME/CFS, the impact and implications of current and proposed diagnosis and treatments for ME/CFS, and the development and implementation of programs to inform the public, health care professionals and the academic and research communities about ME/CFS advances, and for partnering to improve the quality of life of affected individuals.
+A member of the Trans-NIH ME/CFS Working Group serves as the NIH ex officio member of the CFSAC and disseminates information about NIH activities and research related to ME/CFS to the committee.

 How does NIH coordinate the research on ME/CFS?

 At NIH, the research and activities related to ME/CFS are coordinated through the Trans-NIH Mylagic Encephalomyelits/Chronic Fatigue Syndrome Research Working Group.
-The Office of Research on Women’s Health (ORWH), located within the Division of Program Coordination, Planning, and Strategic Initiatives (DPCPSI), serves as the lead for this Trans-NIH working group.
+The National Institute of Neurological Disorders and Stroke (NINDS) serves as the lead for this Trans-NIH working group.

-What is the Trans-NIH Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS) Research Working Group?
+What is the Trans-NIH Myalgic Encephalomyelitis/Chronic Fatigue Syndrome Research Working Group?

 The Trans-NIH ME/CFS Working Group is a group of individuals from the various NIH Institutes, Centers and Offices (ICOs) who are interested in facilitating and promoting ME/CFS research at NIH.
-Serving on a Trans-NIH group, they serve as conduits between the WG and their own ICO leadership with regard to information on ME/CFS.
-The WG also communicates relevant activities and research on ME/CFS directly to the NIH leadership through DPCPSI.
-Working together, the WG identifies cross-cutting areas of research, and confronts challenges faced by multiple ICOs working on ME/CFS.
-The WG does not have a budget, and does not have authority to fund research projects directly.
+Serving on a trans-NIH group, they act as conduits between the WG and their own ICO leadership with regard to information on ME/CFS.
+The WG also communicates relevant activities and research on ME/CFS directly to the NIH leadership.
+Working together, the WG identifies cross-cutting areas of research and confronts challenges faced by multiple ICOs working on ME/CFS.
+The WG does not have a budget and does not have authority to fund research projects directly.